UPDATE: Taiwan Legal Research

 - 劉清景，中英英中法律詞典 (1997).

-Constitution in the vernacular Chinese can be found at the Legislative Yuan’s law database and the Ministry of Justice’s Laws and Regulations Database.
+The Constitution in the vernacular Chinese can be found at the Legislative Yuan’s law database and the Ministry of Justice’s Laws and Regulations Database.
 Both databases include not only just text of the Constitution and its amendments, but relevant legislative history materials including legislative records and historical versions of amendments and provisions of Constitutions.
-The English translation of the texts of the Constitution and its Amendments may be found on President’s website.
-In addition, original PDF image of the texts of Constitution and its Amendments as well as relevant legislative records bilingual or multilingual may also be found on at the National Parliamentary Library website.
+The English translation of the texts of the Constitution and its Amendments may be found on President’s website as well as on the English interface of the Ministry of Justice’s Laws and Regulations Database.
+In addition, original PDF images of the texts of the Constitution and its Amendments as well as relevant legislative records bilingual or multilingual may also be found on at the National Parliamentary Library website.
 Researchers may also find pending bills and new acts at the Legislative Yuan’s website.

-Presidential Official Gazettes containing presidential promulgation and notices are made available in vernacular Chinese in PDF (July 1997- current) and in Word (1948- June 1997).
+Presidential Official Gazettes containing presidential promulgation and notices are made available in vernacular Chinese in PDF, ODT and Word.

 4.2.2.
 Laws and Regulations